-Over and Under age applications: Details are provided in the Admission Scheme 2023/23 for the main rounds and requests submitted from parents are coordinated by the LA and follow the requirements in the School Admissions Code.
-In circumstances were a child transfers from another school already 'outside of normal age group', the school will support any over or under age application where the above has been met and the school is satisfied that the child should continue to be educated out of normal age group.
+Over and Underage applications: Details are provided in the Admission Scheme 2024/25 for the main rounds and requests submitted from parents are coordinated by the LA and follow the requirements in the School Admissions Code.
+Applications for over or underage applications invear will be handled in line with the School Admissions Code 2021.